nfsrules/SEEDS/README.md

 ```.bash
 sh curves.sh
 ```
-After successfully running, the directory [output](./output) contains 100 images sampling from [Flickr-Faces-HQ dataset](https://github.com/NVlabs/ffhq-dataset) of shape 64x64 in the **variance preserving (VP)** setting.
+After successfully running, the directory [output](./output) contains 100 images sampling from various datasets in the **variance preserving (VP)** setting.
 You can explore more results by changing the **schedule**, **scaling**, **discretization** scheme or **preconditioning** params.
 Moreover, you can also choose the solvers as *ETD-ERK* or *ETD-SERK* in low or high orders (`order=1,2,3,4`) such that we have a trade-off between the speed and the image quality.

+## More details coming soon!
+Stay tuned for more useful details on how to run this repository.

 ## License

-Part of the code was derived from Karras and Al. [Elucidating the Design Space of Diffusion-Based Generative Models (EDM)](https://github.com/NVlabs/edm) under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+The code is heavily derived from Karras and Al. [Elucidating the Design Space of Diffusion-Based Generative Models (EDM)](https://github.com/NVlabs/edm) under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 All material provided in this repository, including source code and pre-trained models, is therefore licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).